world-class/notes/level-5/software-design-and-development/student-notes/felipe-balbi/notes.md

 ## 14.0301 Automated black box testing

-Video games are a very complex piece of software without a large amount of possibilities and combinations, because of that it becomes very hard to test the game mechanics to an adequate level.
+Video games are a very complex piece of software with a large amount of possibilities and combinations, because of that it becomes very hard to test the game mechanics to an adequate level.